What is Considered "Rape" in New Jersey?

 If you or someone you know has been sexually assaulted contact any of the following resources:

-If you do find yourself facing a sexual assault charge in new Jersey, you should know that penalties can be severe and you may also be required to register as a sex offender.
-That is why the right legal representation is so crucial.
-Get started today with a free legal evaluation of your criminal charges.
+If you do find yourself facing a sexual assault charge in New Jersey, you should know that penalties can be severe and you may also be required to register as a sex offender.
+That's why the right legal representation is so crucial.
+If you've been arrested for violating New Jersey sexual assault laws, it's best to speak with a local sex crime attorney who can explain your options and represent you in plea negotiations and court, if necessary.

 Contact a qualified attorney.